List on Bids44 →

 Essential Checks

-1. Verify Specs (Windows + R → “msinfo32”): Open the System Information window to confirm the processor, RAM, BIOS version, and exact model match the seller’s claims.
-Don’t just trust stickers.
+1. Verify Specs (Windows + R → “msinfo32”): Open “msinfo32” to check the processor, installed RAM, BIOS version, and exact model number.
+Make sure these match the seller’s claims precisely.

-4. Dead Pixel Test: Open full-screen images of red, green, blue, white, and black colours at max brightness.
-Look for any persistent bright or dark spots.
+4. Perform Dead Pixel Test: Open full-screen images of solid red, green, blue, white, and black colours at max brightness.
+Look for any pixels that are stuck on or off.

-6. Keyboard Functionality: Open Notepad and type every single key, including function keys (Fn + F1-F12).
-Listen for any sticky keys or signs of double-typing.
+6. Test Keyboard Thoroughly: Open Notepad and type every single key, including function keys (Fn + F1-F12), Shift, Ctrl, Alt, and the Windows key.
+Listen for any double-typing or unresponsive keys.

-7. Trackpad Test: Test all gestures (two-finger scroll, pinch-to-zoom), click functionality in all four corners, and check for any physical wobble or excessive looseness.
+7. Test Trackpad Functionality: Check all gestures (two-finger scroll, pinch-to-zoom), click in all four corners, and feel for any excessive wobble or sticky spots.

-8. Speakers and Webcam: Join a quick video call on a platform like Google Meet to test both the speakers and the webcam simultaneously.
+8. Verify Speakers and Webcam: Join a quick video call (e.g., Google Meet) to test both the webcam and microphone simultaneously.
+Play some audio to check speaker quality.

-9. Stress Test (Cinebench): Run Cinebench R23 for at least 10 minutes.
-The laptop shouldn’t thermal throttle severely, shut down, or become excessively hot to the touch.
+9. Run a Stress Test (Cinebench): Download and run Cinebench R23 for at least 10 minutes.
+The laptop shouldn’t thermal throttle excessively or shut down.
+Monitor temperatures with HWMonitor.

 Insider Checks

-THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under a bright light and look at the keys from an angle.
-Heavily-used keys like the spacebar, E, T, A, S, and Shift will develop a visible shine as the matte texture wears off.
-If a “barely used” laptop has shiny keys, it’s seen far more use than claimed, which could mean a ₹2,000-4,000 price drop.
-If some keys are shiny but others are pristine in an unusual pattern, the keyboard might have been partially replaced, which could hide liquid damage or other issues.
+THE KEYBOARD SHINE TEST (Usage Fraud Detector): Tilt the laptop under bright light and look at the keys from an angle.
+Heavily used keys like the spacebar, E, T, A, S, and Shift will develop a visible shine where the matte texture has worn off.
+If a seller claims “barely used” but these keys are shiny, they’re not being honest about usage.
+If some keys are shiny but others are pristine in an unusual pattern, the keyboard might have been partially replaced—ask why.
+A shiny keyboard means more use than claimed and will cost ₹2,000-4,000 in perceived value.

-THE LID HINGE GRAVITY TEST: Open the lid to about 45 degrees and then gently let go.
-The lid should stay exactly where you leave it without falling open or closed.
-If it sags or snaps shut, the hinge mechanism is worn out, likely from heavy use or a drop.
-A worn hinge can escalate to screen damage or chassis cracks, costing ₹3,000-6,000 for a repair that involves dismantling the entire screen assembly.
+THE LID HINGE GRAVITY TEST: Open the laptop lid to about 45 degrees and let go gently.
+The lid should hold its position firmly without falling open or closed.
+If it sags or drops, the hinge mechanism is worn out from heavy use or potential drop damage.
+A loose hinge can lead to chassis cracks or screen cable damage over time.
+Hinge repair can range from ₹3,000-5,500 at an authorized center, or ₹2,000-4,000 at a good third-party shop.

 THE BOTTOM SCREW CHECK: Carefully inspect the screws on the bottom case of the laptop.
-If they show tool marks, scratches, or are slightly different colours or types (e.g., some Phillips, some Torx), the laptop has definitely been opened.
-This isn’t always bad – it could be for an SSD upgrade or cleaning – but you must ask the seller WHY.
-If the seller denies it was opened but the screws tell a different story, walk away.
-They’re hiding something, which could be anything from a cheap repair to liquid damage, potentially costing you ₹5,000-15,000 down the line.
+If they show tool marks, scratches around the heads, or are slightly different colours or types (some Phillips, some Torx), the laptop has been opened.
+This isn’t always bad (could be a legitimate RAM/SSD upgrade), but it’s a red flag if the seller vehemently denies the laptop was ever opened.
+If the screws tell a different story than the seller, walk away—it suggests hidden history.

 Common Scams to Watch For (India 2026)